ibexa/documentation-user/docs/getting_started/dashboard_block_reference.md

 ## Products with lowest stock block

-Displays a list of products with the lowest stock.
+Displays a table of products with the lowest stock.
+Products are sorted based on Stock value (sorted from lowest to highest stock).

+Table contains following columns: Name, Image, Code, Category, Type, Variant, Stock.

 On the **Properties** tab, set values in the following fields:

 - **Name** - Enter a name for the block.
 - **Number of products to be displayed** - Set the number of products to be displayed.
+Default value = 10.
 - **Stock** - Enter the stock number for a product.
+Default value = 10.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.